The internal languages of univalent categories: The Internal Language of Categories with Finite Limits

-\begin{prop}[\coqdocurl{Bicategories.Transformations.PseudoTransformation}{pointwise_adjequiv_to_adjequiv}] Let $\B_1$ and $\B_2$ be bicategories such that $\B_2$ is univalent, and let $\F, \G : \B_1 \rightarrow \B_2$ be pseudofunctors.
-A pseudotransformation $\zeta : \F \Rightarrow \G$ is an adjoint equivalence in the bicategory of pseudofunctors if each $\zeta(x)$ is an adjoint equivalence. \end{prop}
+\begin{propL}[\coqdocurl{Bicategories.Transformations.PseudoTransformation}{pointwise_adjequiv_to_adjequiv}] Let $\B_1$ and $\B_2$ be bicategories such that $\B_2$ is univalent, and let $\F, \G : \B_1 \rightarrow \B_2$ be pseudofunctors.
+A pseudotransformation $\zeta : \F \Rightarrow \G$ is an adjoint equivalence in the bicategory of pseudofunctors if each $\zeta(x)$ is an adjoint equivalence. \end{propL}